What an SEO Starter Package Should Promise at 90 Days, Not Just Deliver Each Month

 The cost of buying an SEO starter package on price and deliverable count is invisible until the contract is months old.
 An owner picks the bundle with the most posts per dollar, then discovers at month four that more content was produced and nothing moved in the rankings.
 The deliverables were all met.
 The outcome never arrived, and there was no clause that made it the vendor's problem.

 The hours a starter buyer most needs back are the evaluation hours, and those are exactly the ones no comparison post helps with.
-Because the whole field competes inside a narrow $399-$599 band, differentiating on quality is impossible without an outcome frame.
-Two bundles at $499 can look identical on a deliverable table while one drives first-page positions and the other produces motion with no movement.
+Because so much of the field competes on the same handful of deliverable categories — posts, links, on-page fixes — differentiating on quality is impossible without an outcome frame.
+Two bundles at a similar price can look identical on a deliverable table while one drives first-page positions and the other produces motion with no movement.
 The activity count cannot tell those two apart.
 A milestone commitment can, which is the same discipline behind any cost-effective SEO services decision — pay for what compounds, not for what fills a deliverable checklist.

 How an SEO Starter Package Plays Out in Real Agency-SaaS Scenarios